-2021 Grants of Plan-Based Awards
+2022 Grants of Plan-Based Awards

-The following table summarizes grants to the NEOs of plan-based awards during the year ended December 31, 2021.
-The table includes RSU awards, PSU awards, performance cash awards, restricted cash awards and 2021 STIP opportunities as approved by the Committees.
+The following table summarizes grants to the NEOs of plan-based awards during the year ended December 31, 2022.
+The table includes RSU awards, performance-based cash awards, and 2022 STIP opportunities as approved by the Committees.